 - You are within range of your switch (25 to 100 ft)

 - If the blue LED is flashing, then the device is ready to be added to your network using "the big plus button" It must be added before you can use it.

-- If the blue LED is off, then your switch is not wired properly (or not powered or broken) (outdoor switches do NOT have an LED)
+- If the blue LED is always off, then your switch is not wired properly (or not powered or broken) (outdoor switches do NOT have an LED)

-- You are using a phone/tablet with a good quality bluetooth radio and newer operating system (OS) (some Androids have known issues like the "death grip")
+- You are using a phone/tablet with a good quality bluetooth radio and newer operating system (OS)

 - You only have one app at a time per device running (running many phones on one device is called sparse network)